Photo: John Brandauer /Flickr/CC by 2.0

 The color of the Bluebird egg is normally blue.
 But rarely some females lay white eggs or pink eggs only.

-Egg color is not alternated within a clutch.
-A female lays either all blue, white, or pink eggs.
+Egg color is not alternated within a single clutch.
+In other words, a female lays either all blue, all white, or all pink eggs in one clutch.

 Do male and female Bluebird incubate the eggs?